Table of Contents

 Water Cycle Significance

-- Every living thing on Earth is impacted by the water cycle.
+- Every living thing on Earth depends on it.

 Water Cycle UPSC